needle-mirror/com.unity.xr.openxr/Documentation~/input.md

 # Input in Unity OpenXR

-This page details how to use and configure OpenXR input within unity.
+This page details how to use and configure OpenXR input within Unity.

 For information on how to configure Unity to use OpenXR input, refer to the [Getting Started](#getting-started) section.